benber86/analytics_proposal/README.md

 ### Overtime, external personnel and operational costs

 These costs are budgeted to:
-i.
-Compensate external contributors recruited to help with specific tasks ii.
-Compensate the developers if they need to work overtime to deliver a feature on time or satisfy a request by the DAO/core team on top of their usual tasks iii.
-Cover unforeseen operational costs (subscription/report purchase, gas costs for contract deployments or test txs, etc.)
+1. Compensate external contributors recruited to help with specific tasks
+2. Compensate the developers if they need to work overtime to deliver a feature or satisfy a request by the DAO/core team on top of their currently assigned task
+3. Cover unforeseen operational costs (subscription/report purchase, gas costs for contract deployments or test txs, etc.)

 Unused funds at the end of the grant period will be returned to the DAO.